Big1533/sdl_android_guides/docs/Creating a Cloud App Store/index.md

 !!!

 #### Getting Cloud App Properties
-App stores can set properties for a cloud app by sending a `SetCloudAppProperties` request to Core to store the them in the local policy table.
+App stores can set properties for a cloud app by sending a `SetCloudAppProperties` request to Core to store them in the local policy table.
 For example, in this piece of code, the app store can set the `authToken` to associate a user with a cloud app after the user logs in to the app by using the app store:

 ```java
 CloudAppProperties cloudAppProperties = new CloudAppProperties("<appId>");